Virtual network design considerations and configuration options for Azure Active Directory Domain Services

 - Azure AD DS must be deployed into the same Azure region as your virtual network.

 - At this time, you can only deploy one managed domain per Azure AD tenant.
 The managed domain is deployed to single region.
 Make sure that you create or select a virtual network in a region that supports Azure AD DS.

 - Consider the proximity of other Azure regions and the virtual networks that host your application workloads.

 - To minimize latency, keep your core applications close to, or in the same region as, the virtual network subnet for your managed domain.
 You can use virtual network peering or virtual private network (VPN) connections between Azure virtual networks.
 These connection options are discussed in a following section.

 - The virtual network can't rely on DNS services other than those services provided by the managed domain.

 - Azure AD DS provides its own DNS service.
 The virtual network must be configured to use these DNS service addresses.
 Name resolution for additional namespaces can be accomplished using conditional forwarders.

 - You can't use custom DNS server settings to direct queries from other DNS servers, including on VMs.
 Resources in the virtual network must use the DNS service provided by the managed domain.

 You can't move Azure AD DS to a different virtual network after you've enabled the service.

 A managed domain connects to a subnet in an Azure virtual network.
 Design this subnet for Azure AD DS with the following considerations:

 - A managed domain must be deployed in its own subnet.
-Don't use an existing subnet or a gateway subnet.
+Using an existing subnet, gateway subnet, or remote gateways settings in the virtual network peering is unsupported.

 - A network security group is created during the deployment of a managed domain.
 This network security group contains the required rules for correct service communication.

 - Don't create or use an existing network security group with your own custom rules.

 - A managed domain requires 3-5 IP addresses.
 Make sure that your subnet IP address range can provide this number of addresses.